A Place of Many Values

 Slow but Steady Habitat Restoration

 In recent years, efforts have also focused on restoring native plants to the open field below the parking area.
 This area has a long history of agricultural use as grazing pasture and hay production.
-Currently it is dominated by exotic grasses and invasive shrubs such as Scotch broom and sweet briar rose.
+Currently the field is dominated by exotic grasses and invasive shrubs such as Scotch broom and sweet briar rose.
 The forested ecosystem that would naturally occur here is one the rarest in the world, and a significant priority for restoration.
 Attempts to re-establish native trees and shrubs have met with challenges from insatiable deer, degraded soil conditions, and severe summer droughts.
 Despite these challenges we’ve had some success establishing Douglas fir trees throughout some areas of the 3.5-acre field, and a more diverse group of native plants in the lower, wetter section of the field within a larger fenced enclosure.
 It has been rewarding to observe insects and birds beginning to find homes and a source of food in the young plants.
 Many of the plants in the fenced area are still very young and will play a bigger role in providing food and shelter for wildlife as they set roots and begin to grow more quickly.
 In the long term we envision a natural forest community teeming with native creatures and enjoyed by residents and visitors alike.

 Youth and Community Engagement